CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

 25. Select **Save**.

-    **Checkpoint:** Manage relationships should look like screenshot below.
+    **Checkpoint:** Manage relationships should look like the screenshot below.

     ![](../media/lab-06/image033.png)